simzes/simzes.github.io/_posts/2024-7-15-bike-system-troubleshooting-notes.md

 author: simon

 title: Simon's Bike Repair Troubleshooting Notes
-caption: Common bike issues, with causes, things to check for, explanations, and fixes.
+caption: Ways to troubleshoot and understand common bike issues, with causes, things to check for, explanations, and fixes.
 ---
-In many bike repair scenarios, a small group of issues show up again and again: brakes don't as well; shifting is broken; tires go flat.
-When these issues occur in complex systems, such as brakes, shifters, and drivetrains, there are multitudes of possible causes that are hard to troubleshoot and tease out.
+In many bike repair scenarios, a small group of issues show up again and again.
+Brakes don't work as well.
+Shifting is funky or broken.
+Tires keep going flat.
+Etc. When these issues occur in complex systems, such as brakes, shifters, and drivetrains, there can be many possible causes to tease out.
+This troubleshooting process is hard, and can prevent beginning mechanics from understanding what repair is appropriate.

-There are many resources on [how to complete specific repairs](/bike-repair-resources); there are other resources that convey an [encyclopedia's worth](https://www.sheldonbrown.com/) of [information about bicycles.](https://www.sutherlandsbicycle.com/products/repair-manual-7th-edition-book-cd) But there are few resources that discuss the troubleshooting process itself.
+There are many resources on [how to complete specific repairs](/bike-repair-resources); there are some other resources that convey an [encyclopedia's worth](https://www.sheldonbrown.com/) of [information about bicycles.](https://www.sutherlandsbicycle.com/products/repair-manual-7th-edition-book-cd) But there are few resources that discuss the troubleshooting process itself.
 (This is [one of the only ones](https://www.parktool.com/en-us/blog/repair-help/troubleshooting-a-noisy-drivetrain) I found.)

-The art of this troubleshooting process is what these notes are about: understanding how a system is supposed to work; how a cause changes the system's operation; how to check for a cause; and routes for fixing it.
+These notes are all about the art of this troubleshooting process and teasing out causes: understanding how a mechanical system is supposed to work; how different causes change the system's operation; how to check for each one; and routes for fixing them.

 # Synopsis
 ## Wheel